taoi11/army-gpt/src/prompts/policyReader.md

 1. ALWAYS return XML format, even if no relevant information is found
 2. NEVER skip the XML tags or return plain text
 3. ALWAYS include the policy number
+4. ALWAYS include the section number (e.g., "5.1", "6.2") for each extract
-4. Copy text EXACTLY from the document when replying with a relevant section
+5. Copy text EXACTLY from the document when replying with a relevant section
-5. Do not summarize or paraphrase policy content
+6. Do not summarize or paraphrase policy content
-6. Do not use markdown
+7. Do not use markdown
-7. If multiple sections are relevant, include them all in your reply
+8. If multiple sections are relevant, include them all in separate <policy_extract> tags
-8. Keep the XML structure exactly as shown in the examples
+9. Keep the XML structure exactly as shown in the examples

 The policy document content is below:
 {{POLICY_CONTENT}}